gsanroma/gsanroma.github.io/_posts/2019-01-04-vbm-data-preparation.md

   - FreeSurfer
 ---

-# Data preparation for Voxel-based morphometry analysis

-This post is about how to prepare the data to perform voxel-based morphometry (VBM) analysis using FreeSurfer segmentations.
+In this post I explain how to prepare the data to do voxel-based morphometry (VBM) using FreeSurfer segmentations.
-There are other VBM pipelines such as the one in SPM.

 There are a couple of reasons why I create this pipeline:
 1. I want to use custom tissue segmentations.
 Other VBM pipelines perform their own segmentations.
-In the case that you have invested time in segmenting and quality-checking your results for other purposes than VBM analysis, then it makes sense to utilize them, instead of computing them from scratch again.
-In my case, I use the FreeSurfer to obtain the segmentations
+In the case that you have invested time in segmenting and quality-checking your results for other purposes than VBM analysis, then it makes sense to utilize them, instead of computing them again from scratch
 2. The other advantage of building your own pipeline is that you can use your preferred group-wise registration approach.
-In my case I will use the excellent `antsMultivariateTemplateConstruction.sh` script.
+In my case I will use `antsMultivariateTemplateConstruction.sh`

 The data preparation consists of the following steps: